Diners and doctors help UK economy to extend recovery | Business

 Diners and doctors help UK economy to extend recovery

-However, British gross domestic product remained 2.2% smaller at the end of June than it was in February 2020, before the pandemic struck the country, a reminder of the huge hit dealt by Britain's long coronavirus lockdowns last year.
-A Reuters poll of economists had pointed to month-on-month growth of 0.8% in gross domestic product in June.
+Britain's economy grew by a faster-than-expected 1.0% in June, the first full month of indoor service for many hospitality firms, and also helped by the healthcare sector due to a rise in routine medical checkups after the pandemic.
+But the official data https://www.ons.gov.uk/economy/grossdomesticproductgdp/bulletins/gdpmonthlyestimateuk/june2021 showed British gross domestic product remained 2.2% smaller than it was immediately before the pandemic struck the country, a reminder of the damage done by Britain's long coronavirus lockdowns last year.

 - Country: